 What I Preach:

-The Gospel: Through the death and resurrection of Christ, we enjoy healing, deliverance, forgiveness, and fellowship with God by the power of the Holy Spirit.
-We are now partners with Christ in His reconciling work in the world, because of the transformational work He has done within us.
+The Gospel: Through the death and resurrection of Christ, we enjoy healing, deliverance, forgiveness, true freedom from sin, a new identity in Christ, and fellowship with God by the power of the Holy Spirit.
+We are no longer fearful slaves, but we have received the Spirit of Adoption through whom we cry out, “Abba, Father!”
+Because of Christ’s amazing grace we are now partners with Him in His reconciling work in the world.

 The Presence: The purpose of life is to “glorify God and enjoy Him forever.”
 Through the sacrifice of Jesus, the veil was torn that separated humanity from the holy presence of God.
 I emphasize in my ministry the importance of enjoying the tangible presence of God in our everyday lives and becoming conduits of His power in every aspect of life.